LinkedInAttic/RookBoom/README.md

 #### Resolution
 Ask user to re-login to the RookBoom.

-### 7. Tentative time displayed as busy
+### 7. Tentative time displayed as free
 #### Problem
-If someone replies with a tentative status to the meeting this time will be marked as booked in the user's schedule in RookBoom.
+If someone replies with a tentative status to the meeting this time will be marked as free in the user's schedule in RookBoom.
 #### Background
 Exchange supports 3 time slot states: Free, Busy and Tentative and the Outlook UI displays all three states differently.
 In RookBoom we made a decision to support just 2 states (Free and Busy) so we had to convert tentative state to one of them.
-We made a choice to treat tentative time as busy.
+We made a choice to treat tentative time as free.
-#### Resolution
-Provide an explanation from this section, no action required.

-### 8. I can't log in using my LDAP credentials
+### 8. A user can't log in using his/her AD/LDAP credentials
 #### Problem
-exactly the same credentials work for Cinco and don't work for RookBoom.
+A user is able to login into Outlook, but not in RookBoom
+#### Background
+It's possible that user's LDAP entry is misconfigured (specifically the account name).
 #### Resolution
-It's actually possible that user's LDAP entry may be misconfigured (specifically the account name), so if it is in fact what user claims (i.e. not just a username/password misspelling) please ask Help Desk to verify user's LDAP entry.
+Verify that the 'samaccountname' LDAP attribute is equal to the user's login.